 Homes that have Unsafe Orders may receive a credit for a portion of the 2021

 property taxes, following an adjustment to the assessed value of the property as calculated by MPAC.
-The City’s Finance Department will reach out to the affected residents directly.

 As residents begin to rebuild, the City will waive all building permit fees for homes affected by the tornado.